 Mr. Griesmer began his career in the science center world in 1987 when he was taped to oversee the construction and start-up of Connecticut’s second largest tourist attraction, The Maritime Aquarium in Norwalk, CT.
 As COO of this institution, during his 23 year tenure, he oversaw operations and administration, finance, exhibits development, IMAX and marketing.
 His efforts significantly impacted attendance growth and brand awareness.
 Today, The Maritime Aquarium continues to be a leading STEM center of excellence in the State of Connecticut.

-Mr. Griesmer has taught on the secondary level, managed the operations of RCA International in Alexandria, Egypt under contract to the United States Agency for International Development (USAID) and was Managing Director of a $50 million construction company in Abu Dhabi, U.A.E. prior to beginning his career in informal science centers.
+Mr. Griesmer has taught on the secondary level, managed the operations of RCA International in Alexandria, Egypt under contract to the United States Agency for International Development (USAID) and was Managing Director of a $50 million construction company with over 550 employees in Abu Dhabi, U.A.E. prior to beginning his career in informal science centers.

 He is currently principal investigator for the STEM 360: Multi-Setting, Multi-platform STEM Education Engagement Program and Research Study.
-The full Phase I report of which is available on this web site.
-Phase 2 is now in progress and scheduled to complete in June 2020 in order to replicate the original research outcomes.
+The full Phase I and 2 reports are available on this and the Center’s web site.
+Phase 3 is now in progress and designed to evaluate the challenges and measure outcomes of distance learning in the 5th grade.

 Mr. Griesmer holds a Bachelor of Arts degree from The State University of New York at Oswego in Economics and Spanish.
 He studied at the University of Puerto Rico, University of Madrid, Spain, the University Ibero-Americana, Mexico, District Federal and the National University of Cordoba, Argentina.
 Mr. Griesmer holds a Master of Arts degree in Economics from the State University of New York at Stony Brook.
 He has also taken graduate courses in economics at the Maxwell School of Citizenship and Public Affair, Syracuse University and graduate course work in education at Dowling College, New York.